fabaindaiz/MiniCompiler/README.md

 ## Writing tests

 Tests are written using the [alcotest](https://github.com/mirage/alcotest) unit-testing framework.
 Examples can be found in `bin/test.ml`.
+*Add your additional tests to this file.*

 Alcotests executes a battery of unit-tests through the `run` function that takes a name (a string) and a list of items to be tested.